abarker/abarker.github.io/content/understanding_python_imports.rst

 The first import works because `from` imports are allowed to import attributes from the namespaces of packages and modules.
-But the second import fails because bare `import` statements cannot be used to import attributes from the namespace of packages and modules.
-Bare `import` statements can only be passed dotted paths, which correspond to files and directories in the filesystem but not things inside modules.
+But the second import fails because bare `import` statements cannot be used to import attributes from the namespaces of packages and modules.
+Bare `import` statements can only be passed dotted paths, and dotted paths correspond to files and directories in the filesystem, not to attributes inside modules.
 Renaming doesn't change that, so the third import also fails.
 This holds even when the expression `my_package.foo.foo_var` is usable in Python expressions.

 Another thing you cannot do is assign Python variables as aliases to dotted paths.
 So, while it seems like it would be convenient, this code does not